ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 If issued, the resulting access token would contain sufficient access to be used at both referenced resources.

-Security considerations, especially related to the potential of a [compromised RS]{#security-compromised-rs} redirecting the requests of an otherwise properly authenticated client, need to be carefully considered when allowing such a discovery process.
+Security considerations, especially related to the potential of a [compromised RS](#security-compromised-rs) redirecting the requests of an otherwise properly authenticated client, need to be carefully considered when allowing such a discovery process.
 This risk can be mitigated by an alternative pre-registration process so that the client knows which AS protects which RS.
+There are also privacy considerations related to revealing which AS is protecting a given resource, discussed in {{privacy-correlation-client}}.

 ## Dynamic grant endpoint discovery {#grant-discovery}